VictorOroo/restaurant-with-SQL/README.md

 **What You Need to Have**
 You need to have migrations and models for the initial `Restaurant` and `Customer` models, and seed data for some `Restaurant`s and `Customer`s.

-You will need to create the migration for the `reviews` table using the attributes specified in the deliverables below.
+You will need to create the migration for the `reviews` table.

 ## Setup Requirements
    - Git